 Ongoing changes in the health care system present challenges and opportunities for educators, researchers, and clinicians to transform current academic models that prepare scholars and health care professionals for the 21st century.
-This requires new spheres of knowledge that integrate the bio-psychosocial sciences, health care economics, policy analysis and ethics into existing scientific foundations for nursing and health sciences scholarship and practice.
-This expanded knowledge base will inform and support care delivery within the changing health care system.
+For nursing, this requires new spheres of knowledge that integrate the bio-psychosocial sciences, health care economics, policy analysis and ethics into existing scientific foundations for nursing scholarship and practice.
+This expanded knowledge base will inform and support the science of nursing and care delivery within the changing health care system.
 This is particularly relevant given the current health care focus on providing high quality, effective, and efficient care in a culturally diverse society characterized by multiple chronic health problems.

-The NWCNHS PhD Programs prepare nursing and health sciences scholars who can respond effectively to these challenges.
-Specifically, students in the NWCNHS PhD Programs are prepared to generate, test, and disseminate knowledge relevant healthcare, which enhances and promotes the health of individuals, families, and communities.
+The NWCNHS PhD in Nursing Program prepares nurse scholars who can respond effectively to these challenges.
+Specifically, students in the PhD in Nursing Program are prepared to generate, test, and disseminate knowledge relevant to nursing and health care which enhances and promotes the health of individuals, families, and communities.
 As part of the curriculum, students have opportunities to develop, implement, and evaluate the efficacy of innovative nursing practice models, health care policy, and health care delivery systems.
-Importantly, the PhD program produces nurse and health scientists who are prepared for educational leadership roles and skilled in the design, and evaluation of care delivery models that are evidence-based, sensitive and responsive to the health needs of individuals, families, and diverse communities.
+Importantly, the PhD program produces nurse scientists who are prepared for educational leadership roles and skilled in the design, and evaluation of care delivery models that are evidence-based, sensitive and responsive to the health needs of individuals, families, and diverse communities.